Please click on the links below to read more about the different subjects we are able to offer our students here at The Blue Coat School.

 - Provide opportunities for students to carry out investigations on their own and in groups to foster team work

-- To develop practical skills and techniques that can be employed in a variety of situations as well as those necessary to complete the ISA tests at Key Stage 4 and Key Stage 5
+- To develop practical skills and techniques that can be employed in a variety of situations as well as those necessary to complete the required practical assessments at GCSE and A Level

 - Employ teaching methods and resources which allow students equal access to biology (irrespective of their gender, ethnicity or ability)